mycroftwilde/Portainer_Templates/TemplatesList/README.md

 ## Note:

-If you know of other active template lists that should be added please let me know.
+If you know of other active template's that should be added - please let me know.

 #
 #### [Table of Contents](https://github.com/mycroftwilde/portainer_templates/blob/master/TableOfContents)